 Light signals daytime to baby, so blocking out the sun will help keep him or her snoozing.
 In fact, cut out all the extra light you can.
 That includes the night-light—babies aren't likely to fear the dark until at least 18 months.
 "On a scale of one to five, five being pitch black, your baby's room should be a four," Herman says.
 If baby's a nighttime nurser, attach a dimmer switch to a lamp and turn it on and off slowly for nighttime feedings.

 Teach baby to sleep through

 Some babies start sleeping through the night on his or her own, and others may need some nudging—“sleep teaching” as Ryan and Herman call it.
 This could happen at any age, but never before four months.

-For some babies, teaching them to fall back asleep on his or her own may mean letting them cry for a few minutes before going to them in the middle of the night, or it may mean introducing a “lovey” for baby to cuddle with.
+For some babies, teaching them to fall back asleep on his or her own may mean letting them cry for a few minutes before going to them in the middle of the night.
 “Baby might have some negative sleep associations,” Ryan says.
 “It’s about helping them create new, positive ones.”

 Make a plan